kcp-dev/api-syncagent/docs/content/publish-resources.md

         foo: bar
 ```

+The configuration above would mean the agent only synchronizes objects from `my-app` namespaces (in
+each of the kcp workspaces) that also have a `foo=bar` label on them.

 ### Schema

 **Warning:** The actual CRD schema is always copied verbatim.
-All projections <!--, mutations -->
+All projections, mutations etc. have
-etc. have to take into account that the resource contents must be expressible without changes to the
+to take into account that the resource contents must be expressible without changes to the schema,
-schema, so you cannot define entirely new fields in an object that are not defined by the original
+so you cannot define entirely new fields in an object that are not defined by the original CRD.
-CRD.

 ### Projection

-For stronger separation of concerns and to enable whitelabelling of services, the type meta for
+For stronger separation of concerns and to enable whitelabelling of services, the type meta for CRDs
 can be projected, i.e. changed between the local service cluster and kcp.
 You could for example
 rename `Certificate` from cert-manager to `Sertifikat` inside kcp.